Rak355/UEFI-bootable-image-loader/README.md

 At the console>$ make set_disk
   - on the first entry, enter :n, to create a new partition.
   - on the second entry, enter :1, for one partition.
-  - on the third entry, enter :2048, this is also the default sector size.
+  - on the third entry, enter :set default sector size.
-  - on the fourth entry, enter :1048542, for the last setor.
+  - on the fourth entry, enter :set the default last setor.
-  - on the fifth entry, enter :ef00, this implies a efi partition.
+  - on the fifth entry, enter :ef00, this implies an efi partition.
   - on the sixth entry, enter :w, this marks the changes to be written on the disk.
-  - on the seventh entry, enter :Y, to perform the write operation.
+  - on the seventh entry, enter :Y, to perform the final write operation.
   The disk will be created.

 6. To prepare the disk